 No Products in the Cart

-I don’t know anyone who would if asked, say they didn’t want to improve their shooting.
-It’s natural that we want to improve and there is one piece of that will really help with your accuracy and consistency in the field.
-That piece of kit is a bipod.
+I don’t know any firearm lover who would say they didn’t want to improve their shooting.
+And there is one thing that can really help with your accuracy and consistency in the field.
+That is a bipod.
 I would never consider heading out into the field without one fitted to my rifle.

-Those of you who shoot a lot will understand that while there are techniques to aid accurate shooting from an unsupported, standing positions.
+Those of you who shoot a lot will understand that while there are techniques to aid accurate shooting from an unsupported standing position.
 These techniques are really only applicable in competition shooting where certain disciplines prohibit firing from a rested position.
-When using firearms in the field or in combat being able to rest your rifle either firing from a prone position or using a tree or other similar support not only provides a more stable base to shoot from but provides better cover and concealment from your quarry or the enemy.
+When using firearms in the field or combat, being able to rest your rifle either firing from a prone position or using a tree or other similar support not only provides a more stable base to shoot from but also a better cover and concealment from your quarry or the enemy.

-Having a bipod means you permanently have a rest attached to your firearm ready to deploy at a moment’s notice.
+Having a bipod means you permanently have a rest attached to your firearm, ready to deploy at a moment’s notice.
 There will be no need to find a tree or another support to lean against.
 It also lifts the muzzle of your rifle and supports the fore end in the prone position.
 That’s not to say that you shouldn’t practice shooting from an unsupported position.
-You need to become familiar with that as well but the supported shot is always going to be more accurate and consistent than one which isn’t supported.
+You need to become familiar with that as well, but the supported shot is always going to be more accurate and consistent than one that isn’t supported.

-If you doubt the added stability provided by a bipod just try a simple experiment.
+If you doubt the added stability provided by a bipod, just try a simple experiment.
 Turn the magnification on your scope up as much as you possibly can.
 Now, look through it at a target without a rest.
-Even in a prone position without a support such as a bipod for the fore end, you will see a lot of movement through the scope.
-If you have a powerful scope, up around 12x magnification or more you will even be able to detect your pulse in the movement of the scope.
-Now try again with a bipod; it won’t completely cancel out all that movement but it will make a huge difference.
+Even in a prone position without support, such as a bipod for the fore end, you will see a lot of movement through the scope.
+If you have a powerful scope, up around 12x magnification or more, you will even be able to detect your pulse in the movement of the scope.
+Now try again with a bipod.
+It won’t completely cancel out all that movement, but it will make a huge difference.

 I would never go into the field to hunt without a bipod, it really does make that much difference.